Legitcode/ReactJSNews/posts/2016-01-28-react-and-ag-grid.md

     ...
 ~~~

-Refer to [Properties documentation](https://www.ag-grid.com/javascript-grid-properties/index.php) for all the properties.
+Refer to [properties documentation](https://www.ag-grid.com/javascript-grid-properties/index.php) for all the properties.

 ag-Grid, behaving like a typical React application, treats rowData as immutable.
 So
 so you replace the rowData with a new array of data, the grid will pick this up